 Building codes have some requirements that attempt to prevent the problems of ice dams and attic condensation.
-But codes don't address all the issues, and many houses are built without following building codes.
-First and foremost, it's your builder or designer's job to understand the relationship of humidity and air movement when designing and constructing the house so these problems don't occur.
+But codes don't address all the issues, and many houses could have out of date building codes.

-- Bathroom and kitchen exhaust fans, as well as dryer vents, should never be discharged into the attic space, always discharge outside.
+- Bathroom and kitchen exhaust fans, as well as dryer vents, should never be discharged into the attic space and always discharge outside.
 You may have an adequately ventilated attic, but this won't matter if the bathroom exhaust fan dumps warm moist air directly into the attic space.
-This will result in condensed water vapor freezing onto cold attic materials, which will eventually thaw creating wet attic materials resulting in damage in the attic and inside the home.
+This could result in condensed water vapor freezing onto cold attic materials, which will eventually thaw creating wet attic materials resulting in damage in the attic and inside the home.

 What not to do

-While it might be tempting to try a quick-fix to break up that ice dam, don't get too eager; not only is it dangerous on your roof, but you can also cause a lot of damage, especially in the colder months.
-Here are some things to keep in mind:
+While it might be tempting to try a quick fix to break up that ice dam, don't get too eager; not only is it dangerous on your roof, but you can also cause a lot of damage, especially in the colder months.
+Here are some things to consider.

 - Do not install large mechanical equipment or water heaters in attics, especially in cold climates.
 Not only do they present an unwelcome fire hazard, but they'll also increase the temperature in your attic.

 - Do not routinely use salt or calcium chloride to melt snow on a roof.
 These chemicals are very corrosive and can shorten the life of metal gutters, downspouts and flashings.
 Runoff that contains high concentrations of these chemicals can damage nearby grass and plants.

 - Follow up with your new home or home-improvement contractor to be sure that insulation in the attic space is adequate for your location.